- Understanding aviation noise

-This chapter summarises each stakeholder’s role regarding environmental noise impact reduction and building of community awareness.
+This page summarises each stakeholder’s role regarding environmental noise impact reduction and building of community awareness.
 However, there are no universal solutions, and these stakeholder roles vary from one country to another depending on countries’ specific regulation.

 Collaboration amongst all stakeholders in communication forums is essential to cover all of the aspects and responsibilities necessary for finding a consensus and the solution to the problem.
 A Collaborative Environmental Management (CEM) system would also be helpful, perhaps led by the airport operator or, even better, by an independent body, which would bring together all stakeholders impacted by the aviation noise and those who can influence it.

 Below are the main stakeholders of the airport and communities and their specific roles and responsibilities regarding aviation noise awareness and reduction.

 - Civil Aviation Authorities